ankane/lockbox/README.md

 #### Model Changes

-If tracking changes to model attributes, always remove or redact encrypted attributes.
+If tracking changes to model attributes, be sure to remove or redact encrypted attributes.

 PaperTrail